You are here

 DVA utilises an evidence-based approach to treatment and rehabilitation.
 There are a range of different types of treatment that have been shown to be effective in assisting veterans to recover from, and learn to manage, symptoms of mental health conditions.
 As there is currently no research based evidence about the effectiveness of support/companion dogs in managing the symptoms of mental health conditions DVA cannot finance the purchase, training, transport or upkeep of these dogs.

-DVA is aware that the Department of Veterans’ Affairs in the United States (US VA) is currently conducting a study into the advisability of using assistance dogs for the treatment or rehabilitation of veterans with mental health conditions that are related to their service.
+A trial to evaluate the mental health benefits of Assistance Dogs for veterans with PTSD has now been announced and is planning to commence in 2018.
+DVA is also aware that the Department of Veterans’ Affairs in the United States (US VA) is currently conducting a study into the advisability of using assistance dogs for the treatment or rehabilitation of veterans with mental health conditions that are related to their service.
 The results are expected in 2018.
 Until sound evidence exists, DVA will not provide funding for the purchase, training, transport or upkeep of support/companion dogs to assist with the management of symptoms of mental health conditions.

 If a Rehabilitation Coordinator or Case Coordinator receives a request for a Support/companion dog, they are required to advise the client that as per the agreed MRCC policy above, at this stage DVA will not provide funding for the purchase, training, transport or upkeep of support/companion dogs to assist with the management of mental health conditions.